This website is the property of Wise Living Homes Ltd.

 - where criminal offence information is processed, also identify a lawful condition for processing that information, and document

-When determining whether SDL’s legitimate interests are the most appropriate basis for lawful processing, we will:
+When determining whether WISE GROUP’s legitimate interests are the most appropriate basis for lawful processing, we will:

 - conduct a legitimate interests assessment (LIA) and keep a record of it, to ensure that we can justify our decision;